ZeAntonioM/PFL-project2/README.md

 Now that we had the low-level machine-implemented, we needed to do a compiler that would translate a program written in a high-level language into a low-level machine program.
 To achieve that we implement a lexer, a parser, and a compiler.
 We also define some data types to represent the different types of expressions and instructions:

 ## Lexer
-First thing first, we started by implementing a lexer, this function was used to extract tokens from a string and store them in an array.
+First thing first, we started by implementing a lexer.
+This function was used to extract tokens from a string and store them in an array.
 Tokens are sequences of chars that can be treated as units, this goes from operators to keywords, brackets, semicolons, numbers, variable names, etc...
-By doing this we were not only able to remove all the spaces and useless characters but it also made the process of parsing much more easier
+By doing this we were not only able to remove all the spaces and useless characters but it also made the process of parsing much more easier.

 ### Lexer implementation

 To implement the lexer we created a function that processed each character in the input string based on specific conditions:

-Standard characters like ";", "(", ")", "+", "-", or "*" were added to the list of tokens.
+- Standard characters like ";", "(", ")", "+", "-", or "*" were added to the list of tokens.
-For "=", the lexer checked the next character to distinguish between the assignment operator "=" and the equality operator "==".
+- For "=", the lexer checked the next character to distinguish between the assignment operator "=" and the equality operator "==".
-Special tokens like ":=" and "<=" were identified based on the next two characters.
+- Special tokens like ":=" and "<=" were identified based on the next two characters.
-The "¬" character was treated as "not" and added to the list of tokens.
+- The "¬" character was treated as "not" and added to the list of tokens.
-Numbers were extracted using the auxiliary function getInt, while letters were processed using getWord.
+- Numbers were extracted using the auxiliary function getInt, while letters were processed using getWord.
-Spaces were ignored, and any other characters resulted in an error.
+- Spaces were ignored, and any other characters resulted in an error.

 ## Compiler

 After having implemented the lexer, we started working on the compiler itself.
 We decided to leave the parser for the end as it would be easier to implement it after having defined what the compiler would receive and how would it work.
 This function is the main piece of this second part it receives an array of high-level instructions and converts them to low-level instructions that our previously implemented machine can execute.